jbcodeforce/eda-studies/docs/techno/kafka/index.md

 * Depending of the kafka version, offsets are maintained in Zookeeper or in **Kafka**: newer versions use an internal Kafka topic called `__consumer_offsets`.
 In any case, consumers can read next messages (or from a specific offset) correctly even during broker server outrages.
 * Access Controls are saved in Zookeeper.

-As of Kafka 2.8+ Zookeeper is becoming optional.
+As of Kafka 2.8+ Zookeeper is becoming optional and the Kraft protocol is used to exchange cluster management metadata.

 ## Topics

-Topics represent end points to publish and consume records.
+Topics represent end-points to publish and consume records.

 * Each record consists of a key, a value (the data payload as byte array), a timestamp and some metadata.
 * Producers publish data records to topic and consumers subscribe to topics.
 When a record is produced without specifying a partition, a partition will be chosen using a hash of the key.
 If the record did not provide a timestamp, the producer will stamp the record with its current time (creation time or log append time).
 Producers hold a pool of buffers to keep records not yet transmitted to the server.